volcano619/AndroidMVVMApplication/README.md

 # AndroidMVVMApplication
 An Android Application Demonstrating MVVM pattern

 This application contains a recyclerview which shows the list of pets, and upon clicking on one of the views, it fetches the details about the pet.
-It focuses on MVVM pattern used rather than the UI.
+It focuses on MVVM pattern used.

 The data is being fetched locally from a json in the application, which is placed in the resources directory, I have used GSON to deserialize the data, but for the details of each item, here specifically the description of the pet, there is a background task used to fetch the information from url provided in JSON.